laurayjh/job-hunting-os/playbook/playbook.md

 The goal is to allow Laura to understand the context and make a decision within a short time without repeating the information gathering process.

+### 7. Prioritize clarity over completeness.

+The system should present only the most relevant information.

+Large amounts of information should be summarized before being presented.

+When possible, recommendations should be ranked and limited to a manageable number (e.g., Top 3 or Top 5), allowing Laura to make decisions without information overload.

 ---

 # Design Philosophy